Tech Talks: Why Do Industries Choose to Use Private Blockchains and the Hybrid Solution

 Yet, storing data on a blockchain makes it immutable by nature… which makes blockchain technology non-compliant to privacy laws.

 Hybrid to the rescue?

 A hybrid solution is a combination of a conventional database and public/private blockchains to prove the existence and the immutability of data.
-A way to build a hybrid solution is to split the data into two parts—data off-chain, and a hash of the data on-chain.
+A way to build a hybrid solution is to split the data into two parts—data off-chain and a hash of the data on-chain.
 The first part consists of the real data being stored on a private database, and the second is a hash of this data that is put on a blockchain.

 In case a person would like to erase data, it is possible to erase it on the private database but keep the hash on the blockchain.
-Hence, using this hybrid solution gives the possibility to build a blockchain solution that is compliant to a country’s privacy laws.
+Hence, using this hybrid solution gives the possibility to build a blockchain solution that is compliant with a country’s privacy laws.

 In the next article of this tech talk series, we’ll look into other ways we can build hybrid solutions.